 Be sure the can of R-134a is clean and dry.
 Any contaminants on the top of the can or in the hose will enter the system.
-First, install the clamp assembly on the top of the can.
-Next, screw the valve wheel into the valve body, closing the valve.
-(The metal point will protrude from the gasket, but it will make its own seal while piercing the can.
-Be certain that the gasket is present and is smooth and elastic.)
-Now, with the can upright, screw the valve body assembly into the clamp on the can, turning until the point pierces the can and the rubber gasket has sealed.
+Turn the can tap valve counterclockwise to retract the piercing point, then thread the valve body onto the can.
+Be certain that the gasket is present and is smooth and elastic.
+With the can upright, screw the valve until the point pierces the can and the rubber gasket has sealed.
 The can is now tapped.
+The refrigerant flow is now regulated with the can tap valve.